Azure/iot-edge-v1/core/devdoc/on-out-process-gateway-modules.md

 between the module and the gateway process.
 It is passed the control channel identifier as an argument.
 The module host then proceeds to do the following:

-1. Create and open a control channel as a request/reply connection.
+1. Create and open a control channel as a pair connection.
 2. Wait for a _Create Module_ message.
 3. When a _Create Module_ message arrives,